Dollar edges up but still set for weekly decline

 Data on Wednesday showed consumer prices rose more slowly than expected in April, but various policymakers have given little away on when rates may fall, limiting the dollar's declines this week.

-The dollar index - which tracks the greenback against six peers - was up 0.2% on Friday at 104.74, but was still on track for around a half-percentage-point weekly decline.
+The dollar index - which tracks the U.S. currency against six peers - was up 0.2% on Friday at 104.73, but was still on track for around a half-percentage-point weekly decline.

 "The comments this week from Fed officials were in our view still indicative of a Fed that would be willing to turn and cut relatively quickly if the evidence becomes available to back it up," currency analysts at MUFG said in a note.